agrim123/agrim123.github.io/_posts/2026-03-16-your-logs-are-lying-to-you.md

 - logging
 ---

-<b>Not intentionally</b>.
+<b>Well, not intentionally</b>.

 But when you have hundreds of services writing freeform strings to stdout, the signal gets buried, and you end up debugging the logging system instead of the actual problem.

 <hr/>

 Every service your team ships generates logs.

 The auth service logs token validations.

 The payment service logs charge attempts.

 The background worker logs job completions.

 Your API gateway logs every request in and out.

-By the time you have a handful of services in production, you’re looking at millions of log lines a day, and most of them are noise.
+By the time you have a handful of services in production, you’re looking at millions of log lines a day, and <b>most of them are noise</b>.

-The problem isn’t volume.
-The problem is that logs were never designed to be queried across a distributed system.
+The problem isn’t volume, but that the logs were never designed to be queried across a distributed system.
 They were designed for a world that no longer exists.

 ## What your system is actually generating

 Open any application log in production, and you’ll typically see something like this:

-<aside>You might have JSON logs, still the problem remains the same</aside>
+<aside>You might have JSON logs, still the problem remains the same.</aside>

 ```
 2025-03-04T11:22:07.341Z INFO  user session resumed uid=u_9f3c ip=10.0.4.17 region=ap-south-1